anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Genius unrefined resembles a flash of lightning, but wisdom is like the sun.
+Quote: It is a characteristic of wisdom not to do desperate things.

-By: Franz Grillparzer
+By: Henry David Thoreau